ledlaux/pikoPD/README.md

 1. HVCC supported vanilla pd objects.
 2. Heavylib object support (hv.osc, hv.lfo ...) except hv.reverb.
+3. Midi input/output implemented in usb, usb host and uart config.
+Also midi clock works with [midirealtimein] object.
-3. [print] objects are parsed by the script and output to the serial console.
-It can get flooded, so use it moderately and remove unused from the patch.
+4. [print] objects will output to the serial console.
+Use them moderately and remove unused from the patch.
 You can also use the regular console in the code.
-4. Raspberry Pico can't sample audio so [adc] object will not work without an external adc.
+5. Raspberry Pico can't sample audio so [adc] object will not work without an external adc.

 ## Notes